projectawakening/builder-examples/gate-keeper/readme.md

 ```

 For Nova or Nebula, the Inventory item id can be copied from the world api by using the below links and replace the `ssu_id` by your own SSU_ID.

+NOTE: Its a prerequisite to have already deposit the item into the SSU.
+This is to ensure that the game logic has updated those specific item data on-chain.

 https://blockchain-gateway-nebula.nursery.reitnorf.com/smartassemblies/<ssu_id>
 https://blockchain-gateway-nova.nursery.reitnorf.com/smartassemblies/<ssu_id>